Security -- a measure of confidence in the ability of a system to maintain the intregrity of its resources and access to them.

 (The bug found in the Pentium chip came from a faculty member at Mary Baldwin trying to factor some large primes.)

-In the cold war error, the CIA stopped publication of some encryption research.
+In the cold war era, the CIA stopped publication of some encryption research.
 It is not clear if they were genuinely worried about how good the proposed algorithms were or if they were trying to convince the Soviets to use them.
 Known as the briar patch defense: No!
 Not that!
 Don't use that!!
 It will ruin us.
 Please, no. (heh, heh, heh).

 Federal government is concerned about the use of these technologies; can make it impossible to wiretap.
 As telephones go digital, this is perceived as a real problem.
 In process of providing a "clipper chip" for use in digital communications.
 This will enable wiretapping on court order.
 Much controversy here.